opiter09/Fossil-Fighters-Randomizer/README.md

 - Vivos are matched 1-to-1, so nothing is impossible to get
 - Your starter cannot be Spinax or water-type, nor in "broken" (see below)
 - The three vivosaurs listed in "broken" in the Python code only appear post-game These are Lambeo, Guan, and T-Rex.
-All you need to do to change this is edit broken The values are their Numbers, of course
+All you need to do to change this is edit broken, which can only have up to 8 items.
+The values are their Numbers, of course
 - You will never be able to dig up Tryma or the DP vivosaurs.
 This is because I cannot find where it says what they are, and I want to ensure all 100 vivosaurs can always be revived
 - Teams are not edited, because there are a ton of team files, and my experience from doing